 Sex Mob, Dime Grind Palace (2006) and Sexotica (2016).
 I’m not even sure how I stumbled across the groovy, drunken jazz of Sex Mob, but it slots in very well with my eclectic tastes.
 There’s something infectious about Sex Mob’s rolling, horn-infused improvisations; they’re like a New Orleans brass band that fell apart, moved to LA, and reimagined itself by improvising scores to quirky noir movies.
 Sometimes it feels to me like a melted-together version of Flat Earth Society and Tipsy.
 Great stuff.

 Buke & Gase, Scholars (2019).
 Anthony Garone recommended this one on his Make Weird Music channel, and initially it didn’t strike me as my kind of music.
-The more I listen to this one, though, the more I get into it; underneath its casual indie-pop first impression is a rolling, sexy complexity that is richly layered and unexpected.
+The more I listen to it, though, the more I get into it; underneath its casual indie-pop first impression is a rolling, sexy complexity that is richly layered and unexpected.
 I’ll definitely seek out more of their stuff, especially knowing how impressive they are live, managing a full, rich sound with only two members.
-This earlier performance (from before the band’s name-change) doesn’t reflect the robust studio mix of Scholars, but it does provide a great example of their unique vibe.

 Umlaut, Kintsugi (2019) and Arunachala (2019).
 The Australia-based Umlaut is the brainchild of Mr. Bungle sax player Clinton “Bär” McKinnon.
 Evidently he started Umlaut as a way to channel his Bunglesque ideas after the band broke up.
 A number of great albums have been released since then, including these two recent ones: slick, experimental postmodern jazz-rock.
 These should delight fans of McKinnon’s earlier bands.